clarin-eric/PressMint/README.md

-# PressMint: Comparable Historical Newspaper Corpora
+# PressMint: Interoperable Corpora of Historical Newspapers

 The [CLARIN PressMint project](https://www.clarin.eu/pressmint) plans to compile corpora of historical newspapers for a number of countries and languages.